 ‘when they come , it is a Sunday.
 We engage a person on the other side who communicates on mobile phone and manages the traffic one way.’
 He charges Rs.
 50/-.
 Worth it.

 Thats from the person at the Lighthouse.
 It is scary but beautiful.

 It is nearing noon and it is hot.
 The fort up there is enticing.
 We decide not to climb.
-We thought we could get some good pictures from the lighthouse area. because of the intense light and the heat. even that was not to be.
-Here are some picures, not very good.
+We thought we could get some good pictures from the lighthouse area. because of the intense light and the heat.
+Even that was not to be.
+Here are some pictures, not very good.

 We drive back to Korlai village and its market and forget completely to take pictures of them.
 Our minds were still on the scary ride up the hill and the narrow lanes through the village.

 From Alibaug we have not covered not much of a distance but still feel tired and want to have lunch and rest for a while.
 The most convenient place for the same is Kashid.